Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

 \subsubsection{Multiple Micronutrient Detection}

 Since it is rare for micronutrient imbalance to occur in isolation, researchers have studied the ability to predict malnutrition of multiple micronutrients \cite{truijen_predicting_2021, kurstjens_automated_2022}. \citet{truijen_predicting_2021} focus on micronutrient malnutrition in older populations, citing how malnutrition in older adults is often diagnosed too late despite the existence of screening methods.
-The goal of the study was to classify each sample as having either no micronutrient deficiency or one or more deficiencies among vitamins C, B6, B12, selenium, and zinc, confirmed by blood tests.
+The goal of the study was to use logistic regression to classify each sample as having either no micronutrient deficiency or one or more deficiencies among vitamins C, B6, B12, selenium, and zinc, confirmed by blood tests.
 These particular micronutrients were selected because they interact less with each other (we add that B-vitamins do interact; Table \ref{tab:char-vitamins-water-soluble}), were among the most prevalent deficiencies, had clinically relevant cutoff points for deficiency.
-Logistic regression was applied to routine biochemical and diagnostic data from 9 years of United Kingdom NDNS for ages $\geq$50 (n=1518).
-This dataset suffered from ethnic disparities, with the authors noting limited generalizability to ethnic groups due to $\geq$95\% of NDNS participants being white. \citet{kurstjens_automated_2022} aimed to develop an ML algorithm to assess risk of low body iron storage (ferritin plasma levels) in anemic primary care patients using CBC and CRP tests.
+Logistic regression was applied to routine biochemical and diagnostic data from 9 years of United Kingdom NDNS for ages $\geq$50 (n=1518, 57.2\% female).
+This dataset suffered from ethnic disparities, with the authors noting that $\geq$95\% of NDNS participants were white.

+\citet{kurstjens_automated_2022} aimed to develop a random forest algorithm to assess risk of low body iron storage (ferritin plasma levels) in anemic primary care patients using CBC and CRP test results from 3 medical laboratories (n=2,935, $\sim$1,493 female.
 Two algorithms were developed, each based on laboratory ferritin results from different chemistry analyzers (from Siemens and Roche).
 Interestingly, the two most important features were both derived from CBC test results (Table \ref{tab: emerging-ai}).
-The authors took an important step to consider how such a model could assist a clinician by asking professionals to indicate whether a patient had low ferritin based on CBC and CRP, with and without algorithm results.
+The authors took an important step to consider how such a model could assist a clinician by asking 4 professionals to indicate whether a patient had low ferritin based on CBC and CRP, with and without algorithm results.
 The found that the algorithm alone was more accurate than both scenarios.
 Detection of low vitamin B12 and B9 levels were also considered, but this yielded poor results with AUCs of 0.52 and 0.57 respectively.